The Bright Supernova 1996cr in the Circinus Galaxy Imaged with VLBI: Shell Structure with Complex Evolution: VLBI Observations

 The calibration was carried out with NRAO's Astronomical Image Processing System \citep[\textsc{AIPS};][]{Greisen2003}.
 The initial flux density calibration was done through measurements of the system temperature at each telescope, and improved through self-calibration of the data from the phase-reference source J1424$-$6807.

-For the final image, we combined the 4.8 GHz and 2.3 GHz data, so as to increase the \uv~coverage.
-We scaled the nominal visibility amplitudes of the 2.3-GHz data by $0.8\times$ so as to match the visibility amplitude at the shortest baselines.
+For the final image, we again used the CLEAN algorithm (\textsc{AIPS}:{\tt imagr}), and we combined the 4.8 GHz and 2.3 GHz data, so as to increase the \uv~coverage.
+We scaled the nominal visibility amplitudes of the 2.3-GHz data by $0.8\times$ so as to match the visibility amplitude at the shortest baselines at both frequencies.
 Since only very partial $T_{\rm sys}$ measurements were available at 2.3 GHz, the flux-density scale for the 2.3-GHz data is not well known.
 If the absolute amplitude calibration at 2.3 GHz were better, likely the scaling between 2.3 and 4.8 GHz would be closer to the factor of 0.65 implied by the spectral index measured with ATCA and MeerKAT.

 In addition to the 2020 VLBI observations described in this paper, we had obtained earlier VLBI observations of SN~1996cr with the Australian LBA, in 2007 at $t = 4307$~d and 22~GHz \citep[observing code VX013;][]{Bauer+2008}, and in 2013 at $t = 6553$ and 8.4~GHz \citep[observing code V253C;][]{SNVLBI_Cagliari, SNVLBI_Crete}.
 Both these earlier LBA observations were phase-referenced to ICRF J135546.6$-$632642 (PMN J1355$-$632), which is slightly closer on the sky than J1424$-$6807\@.
-It was, however significantly resolved, and thus led to problems in the phase-calibration and image reconstruction.
+ICRF J135546.6$-$632642 was, however significantly resolved, and thus led to problems in the phase-calibration and image reconstruction.
 Because of these problems, and also because of the relatively poor \uv~coverage, there were significant ambiguities in the image reconstruction, and we therefore do not use the images from these epochs, but only use models fitted directly to the visibility data.

-Despite the difficulties in imagining, the 2013 image shows a structure not dissimilar to the one from 2020 (see Fig.~\ref{fvlbiimg}), which had much better \uv~coverage and was much more reliably determined.
+Despite the difficulties in imagining, the 2013 image \citep{SNVLBI_Cagliari, SNVLBI_Crete} shows a structure not dissimilar to the one from 2020 (see Fig.~\ref{fvlbiimg}), which had much better \uv~coverage and was much more reliably determined.